 By J. Aktaa (KIT) a series of test requests have been presented about creep tests on pre-fatigued samples, both to be performed on EUROFER97/2 steel.
 The creep tests on pre-fatigued specimens have been started at the beginning of October 2016 (pre-fatigue tests were finished on July 2016).

-By M. Fursdon (CCFE) e series of tests to assess a new method to estimate fatigue life based on fracture mechanics.
+By M. Fursdon (CCFE) series of tests to assess a new method to estimate fatigue life based on fracture mechanics.
 This request is part of the study to develop new design rules for DEMO.

 It was decided that the tests proposed by Jarir Aktaa (KIT) will be performed at ENEA-CNR, while the tests proposed by Michael Fursdon (CCFE) will be performed at KIT.